Stranger Draws Gun And Fires At You First ... And You're The One Going To Jail? (USCCA Member Story)

 Frequently Asked Questions

-Veronica was charged with three counts of first-degree recklessly endangering safety.
-The initial plea offer suggested a severe penalty of 12 years in prison and the permanent loss of her firearm rights, emphasizing the gravity of the situation.
+Veronica faced three counts of first-degree recklessly endangering safety.
+The initial plea offer suggested 12 years in prison and the loss of her firearm rights, highlighting the severe potential consequences of a defensive gun use incident.

 Related News